ktaylor63/southeast/site/content/national-wildlife-refuges/hunting.md

 In order to hunt on a national wildlife refuge, you need to have two things:

-1. A state hunting license and
+1. A refuge hunting permit
-2. A refuge hunting permit.
+2. A state hunting license

+## Find a Refuge Hunt

+Use our [hunt search tool](https://www.fws.gov/refuges/hunting/) to find the perfect hunt for you and/or your family.
+After finding your hunt, visit the refuge website to find hunt maps and more information.
+Hunting Regulations for all of the Southeastern National Wildlife Refuges can be found in the [reading room](/reading-room/?search=Hunt).

 {{< figure class="photo-center" src="/images/pages/northern-pintail.jpg" alt="A brown and gray duck dipping it's beak into the water" link="https://flic.kr/p/Dy9TmP" caption="Northern pintail duck.
 Photo by Peter Pearsall, USFWS." >}}